 The Tiji festival usually takes place around May and lasts for 3 days.
 The monks of Lo Manthang's "Choedhe" monastery perform ritual dances during the celebration.
 The harassment of Ma Tam Ru Ta (in a dance called "Tsa Chham" on the first day), the birth of Dorjee Sonnu as the demon's son (on the second day called "Nga Chham"), and the attempt to return the demon to Lord Buddha's realm (on the third and final day) are enacted during the performances.
 Fresh Video of Mustang Tiji Festival celebration.

-When is Tiji Festival?
-How to celebrate Mustang Tiji Festival?
+When is the Tiji Festival?
+How to celebrate the Mustang Tiji Festival?
 Why is the Tiji festival celebrated?
-These are the questions always travelers are wanted to know, here we would like to share more information about Mustang Tiji Festival and also would like to include short Clips of Videos about the Mustang Tiji Festival celebration.
+These are the questions always travelers are want to know, here we would like to share more information about the Mustang Tiji Festival and also would like to include short Clips of Videos about the Mustang Tiji Festival celebration.

 Mustang Tiji Festival is celebrating the annual Tiji Festival in Upper Mustang Lo Manthang.
-Tiji Festival is a three days event, always held in the third Month of the Tibetan Calender (Month of May).
-In 2024, Tiji Festival will be celebrated on May 5, 6, and 7 - 2024.
+Tiji Festival is a three-day event, always held in the third Month of the Tibetan calendar (Month of May).
+In 2025, Tiji Festival will be celebrated on May 24, 25, and 26 - 2025.
 It is performed in the square in front of the (Mustang King’s Palace) Tashi Gephel Palace, within the walled city of Lo Manthang, Mustang.
-Mustang Tiji Festival Trek allows one to witness, celebrate and take part in this significant festival of the people of Mustang.
+Mustang Tiji Festival Trek allows one to witness, celebrate, and take part in this significant festival of the people of Mustang.

 Chaam Dance during Mustang Tiji festival in Lo Manthang.